 In 1949, Smith Walbridge pioneered marching band clinics, and has been serving students and directors worldwide, ever since.
 Each year, one thousand participants across the United States, Canada and Mexico, attend various Smith Walbridge Clinics.
-Both at the high school and collegiate level, performers, drill designers and directors — of all levels of experience — are encouraged to participate and hone the skills of their craft.
+Both high school and collegiate performers, drill designers and directors — of all levels of experience — are encouraged to participate and hone their skills.

 “We assemble a world-class staff, which infuses the clinics with high energy and positivity, while focusing on concepts for our students and directors to take home and apply directly or adapt to their own programs.
 Our foundation is built upon our philosophy and guiding axiom — system plus spirit equals success,” Barry Houser, CEO and Smith Walbridge Clinics Director, stated.

-Smith Walbridge will be hosting a Drill Design Clinic Friday July 9th through Sunday July 11th.
+Smith Walbridge will be hosting their annual Drill Design Clinic this summer.

 The clinic will focus on the fundamentals of Pyware and effective drill design techniques.
-This course is composed of different learning tracks — beneficial for both advanced designers, as well as novice drill writers with little to no experience using Pyware.
+There are different learning tracks geared toward the participants level of experience – both advanced designers, as well as novice drill writers with little to no experience using Pyware, are welcome to attend.
 Those participating in the advanced track of the clinic are encouraged to bring portions of their written drill to receive feedback and advice.

 “We have had college undergraduate music majors just getting started participate, as well as high school and college directors with over 20 years of experience all participating in this clinic, with separate tracks,” Barry explained.